jsdrupal/drupal-admin-ui/README.md

 ##### Aliases

+All your commands (e.g. `docker exec -it drupal_admin_ui_drupal drush status`) should be run inside the containers.
 Instead of first entering the container to run commands (e.g. `docker exec -it drupal_admin_ui_node /bin/sh`), you can create an alias to run commands directly in the containers, e.g.
 ```
 alias admin_ui_drupal='function _admin_ui_drupal() { docker exec -it drupal_admin_ui_drupal $@ };_admin_ui_drupal'
 admin_ui_drupal drush status